 You can continue eating peanuts and peanut butter if you have a fatty liver.
 Both are nutritious and packed with protein, healthy fats, vitamins, and minerals.
-However, moderation is key because they are also high in calories.
+But when it comes to peanut butter, you must make sure you choose the right type, as the wrong one can cause more harm.

-IMPORTANT: I’m only referring to peanut butter made from 100% peanuts.
-Anything else, with added hydrogenated fats, sugars and/or artificial flavors or sweeteners should not be consumed.
+IMPORTANT: With “right type,” I mean peanut butter made from 100% peanuts.
+Anything else, with added hydrogenated fats (or just various oils), sugars and/or artificial flavors or sweeteners should not be consumed.

 We’ll get more in-depth below, including recommended brands to try and other important things to know, so keep reading for the full picture!
 (Note: This article contains affiliate links)